 It should come as no surprise, at this point, that the Millennial generation – people in their 20s and 30s – would make a list of top 10 trends in philanthropy.
 They’re changing a lot of things in the world today, including the philanthropic landscape.

-Let’s start with some generalizations about this generation.
+Let’s start with some generalizations about non profit fundraising and this generation.

 - They are the largest generation in the U.S., comprising some 80 million people